radekbys/two_step_verification_project/README.md

 # two_step_verification_project

-A simple React.js, Express.js in which I implemented two step verification
+A simple React.js, Express.js app in which I implemented two step verification

 To run: